 The Biblical Archaeology Society invites you to join us this summer at our ever-popular St. Olaf program on the beautiful campus of St. Olaf College in Northfield, Minnesota.
-Our featured speakers are BAR’s new associate editor, Dr. Robert Cargill of the University of Iowa as well as Dr. Mark Goodacre of Duke University, one of our most popular and engaging speakers.
-These two dynamic presenters will be our scholars-in-residence for the week, and their 20-lecture program promises to be an exciting window into the latest research in the field of Biblical archaeology.
+Our featured speakers are Dr. James Tabor, Professor of Christian Origins and Ancient Judaism at the University of North Carolina, Charlotte, and Dr. Steven Notley, Distinguished Professor of New Testament and Christian Origins at Nyack College in New York.
+These two dynamic presenters will be our scholars-in-residence for the week, and their 20-lecture program promises to be an exciting window into the latest research in the field of Biblical archaeology and research.

 Join us as we host this exciting summer seminar in the beautiful and restorative setting of St. Olaf College.
 The campus boasts award-winning architecture nestled in a 350-acre woodland, set on a hilltop overlooking historic Northfield, Minnesota, a charming, two-college town with a welcoming community.
 St. Olaf College's picturesque campus is located just 35 miles south of St. Paul and Minneapolis in Northfield and offers the best of two worlds: the quiet charm of a rural community and the convenience and excitement of the nearby Twin Cities.
 A thriving and innovative community, Northfield is known for its historic downtown district along the scenic Cannon River.
 Accommodations at the college are comfortable, dormitory-style, air-conditioned rooms with two beds per room.
 Participants are also welcome to use other campus facilities.

 To download a PDF version of the schedule, click here.